TomPlanche/clean-cnam-template/src/lib/config.typ

  * @param logo - Logo image to display
  * @param main-color - Primary color for the theme (hex string)
  * @param color-words - Array of words to highlight with primary color
- * @param default-font - Default font family for body text
+ * @param default-font - Default font object (name: string, weight: int/string) for body text
+ * @param body-font - Font object for body text (defaults to default-font)
+ * @param title-font - Font object for titles and headings (defaults to default-font)
- * @param code-font - Font family for code blocks and monospace text
+ * @param code-font - Font object for code blocks and monospace text
  * @param show-secondary-header - Whether to show secondary headers (with sub-heading)
  * @param language - Language code ("fr" for French, "en" for English)
  * @param outline-code - Custom outline code (none for default, false to disable, or custom content)